User Community Service Desk Downloads

 file output step

-To filter out all data without data quality issues and those that are not from the US, we can use the Filter step.
+5. To filter out all data without data quality issues and which is not from the US, we can use the Filter step.
 To add a new step, use the plus icon on the connection, or select Add new step.

 add new step